NoraH2004/adv-absa/video-script.md

 -------------
 ### Adversarial Examples Panda
 Leaving us with Adversarial Attacks:
-In 2013, the term adversarial example was introduced to describe scenarios where an adversary crafts inputs with the intention to cause a deep learning classifier to misclassify inputs.
+Adversarial Examples are minimally altered, carefully crafted inputs with the intention to cause a model to misclassify inputs.

 -------------